Funded by Senate Bill 1407

 Trouble viewing this gallery?
 Troubleshooting tipsOr view on

 Construction Manager at Risk

 What is the current status of the project?

-The New Red Bluff Courthouse in Tehama County is currently in construction.
-Current expected completion date is third quarter 2016.
+The New Red Bluff Courthouse in Tehama County was completed in 2 Q FY 2016-2017.

 Why does Tehama County need a new courthouse?

 The Superior Court of Tehama County operates out of two primary facilities in Red Bluff: the historic Tehama Courthouse, built in 1920 and shared with several county agencies, and the adjacent Tehama County Courts Building.
 Both of these courthouses are overcrowded, have security and safety issues, accessibility deficiencies, and many physical problems.

 Examples of the deficiencies include: